Bill

 Bill Summary

-An Act relating to the Corporation Commission; creating the Data Center Customer Protection Act of 2026; defining terms; requiring governing bodies provide certain protections regarding rates; requiring electric suppliers establish and maintain certain separate terms, conditions and tariffs; detailing terms and conditions; requiring certain term of service be ten years; making certain exception; stating applicability; authorizing the promulgation of rules; granting certain exclusive jurisdiction; requiring electric suppliers comply to act; providing for codification; providing an effective date; and declaring an emergency.
+An Act relating to the Corporation Commission; creating the Data Center Customer Ratepayer Protection Act of 2026; defining terms; requiring governing bodies provide certain protections regarding rates; requiring electric suppliers establish and maintain certain separate terms, conditions and tariffs; detailing terms and conditions; requiring certain term of service be ten years; making certain exception; stating applicability; authorizing the promulgation of rules; granting certain exclusive jurisdiction; requiring electric suppliers comply to act; requiring certain parties be given notice of purchase; providing penalty for failing to provide notice; providing for collection of penalty and enforcement of violations; providing for codification; providing an effective date; and declaring an emergency.
+SUBJECT: Corporation Commission

 AI Summary

-This bill, known as the Data Center Customer Protection Act of 2026, aims to protect existing customers from bearing the costs of electricity for very large new energy users, referred to as "large load customers," which are defined as new data centers, cryptocurrency mining operations, and artificial intelligence computing facilities requiring 75 megawatts or more of electricity.
-The act mandates that governing bodies overseeing electric suppliers ensure that residential, commercial, and industrial customers are not charged unjust rates due to the electricity needs of these large load customers, and that all rates are fair and based on "cost causation," meaning those who cause a cost should pay for it.
-Electric suppliers must establish separate terms, conditions, and tariffs for large load customers to ensure they cover all allocated costs, including potential unrecovered expenses if they leave or reduce their energy use, and these customers must commit to a service term of at least ten years, with some exceptions for public power utilities.
-The Oklahoma Corporation Commission is granted the authority to create rules and has exclusive jurisdiction to enforce this act for electric suppliers under its regulation, with compliance being a condition for serving large load customers, and the act will take effect on July 1, 2026.
+This bill, known as the Data Center Customer Ratepayer Protection Act of 2026, aims to protect existing electricity customers from bearing the costs of new, large-scale data centers and similar operations.
+It defines "large load customer" as new data centers, cryptocurrency mining operations, and AI computing facilities that add 75 megawatts or more of electricity demand.
+The act mandates that governing bodies overseeing electric suppliers ensure that residential, commercial, and industrial customers are not charged unfairly due to the electricity needs of these large load customers, and that costs are allocated based on "cost causation," meaning those who cause the costs should pay for them.
+Electric suppliers must establish separate terms, conditions, and tariffs for large load customers, with a minimum service term of ten years, to ensure these customers cover all allocated costs, including those that might be unrecovered if they leave or reduce their demand.
+The act also requires large load customers purchasing land outside of designated industrial areas or municipalities to notify the Corporation Commission, county commissioners, and adjacent property owners within 60 days of purchase, with a penalty of $1,500 per day for non-compliance.
+The Oklahoma Corporation Commission is granted exclusive jurisdiction to enforce these provisions for regulated electric suppliers, and the act will take effect on July 1, 2026, with an emergency clause for immediate implementation.

 Committee Categories